 3. What is its financial performance?

-One of the innovations of the last few years is the opening of online fund investment platforms.
-Indeed some of our recommended IFAs offer an online investment service (e.g ethicalmoney.org ) via the Cofunds platform.
+One of the innovations of the last few years is the opening of online fund investment platforms of which there are now many.
+Indeed, some of our recommended IFAs offer an online investment service (e.g. ethicalmoney.org ) via the Cofunds platform.
 For those confident enough to invest in this way, it is possible to top up funds at any time, often with quite small amounts (e.g. £50), and to otherwise buy and sell investments there.